pramonettivega/getting_started_ndp/getting_started.md

 One of the main features of NDP is the provision of an user friendly interface which facilitates the creation of a pod.
 After providing the required specifications, the cluster (which works under the [Kubernetes](https://kubernetes.io/) system) orchestrates the creation of a pod, which operates on the allocated hardware resources such as CPU cores, GPUs, and memory.
 The pod encapsulates the applications contained in the provisioned images, leveraging the specified hardware.
 Additionally, the cluster associates a 50GB persistent volume (PV) with the pod, ensuring that the work that we develop is seamlessly stored and persists across various sessions.

 To initiate the creation of a pod, we begin by specifying the location, amount, and type of hardware (for the case of GPU).
 It's important to bear in mind that augmenting the quantity and intricacy of these resources can lead to an extended allocation waiting time.
 For real-time updates on the availability of resources, we can refer to the [Available Resources Page](https://portal.nrp-nautilus.io/resources).
-For our sample analysis, we set up the following specifications:
+For the purposes of this tutorial, we set up the following specifications:

 - Region: Any
 - GPU's: 1